 We were formed on February 9, 2011, and we have no prior operations.
-On , 2012, we purchased our initial portfolio of loans for \$ million from MC Funding, Ltd. and the Monroe Capital SBIC, which are each managed by Monroe Capital.
-On the date of purchase, this portfolio was comprised of 16 loans that were either senior, unitranche or junior secured debt obligations of companies and that we believe will provide us with a sound foundation for our business.
+On , 2011, we purchased our initial portfolio of loans for \$ million from , a fund managed by Monroe Capital.
+On the date of purchase, this portfolio was comprised of 34 loans that were either senior, unitranche or junior secured debt obligations of companies and that we believe will provide us with a sound foundation for our business.
 See "Portfolio Companies" for additional information.

-, 2012, we entered into a credit facility with ING Capital LLC.
-The credit facility is comprised of a \$ million term loan, which we used to complete the acquisition of our initial portfolio and up to a \$100.0 million revolving line of credit.
-As of , 2012, we had \$ million outstanding under the term loan portion of the credit facility.
+, 2011, we entered into a \$ million credit facility with , or the Lenders.
+The credit facility is On and million term loan, which we used to complete the acquisition of our initial portfolio and a \$ comprised of a \$ million revolving line of credit.
+As of 2011, we had \$ million outstanding under the term loan portion of the credit facility.
 Both the term loan and revolving loan are secured by a lien on all of our assets, including our initial portfolio of loans and all other assets, including cash on hand.
 In connection with the credit facility, we have also agreed in the future to pledge any portfolio investments (other than those related to permitted secured indebtedness) that we make after the consummation of this offering.
-Pursuant to the terms of the term loan, we have agreed to use a portion of the net proceeds from this offering to pay the outstanding principal of, and accrued and unpaid interest on, the term loan portion of the credit facility as well as pay the reasonable transaction costs incurred by us and the Lender in establishing the full credit facility.
-The material terms of the term loan are: (1) total borrowing capacity of up to \$ million, of which \$ million has been drawn under the facility as of the date of this prospectus; and (2) interest accrues at a daily rate equal to 2.75% per annum plus the greater of the prime interest rate, the federal funds rate plus 0.5% or LIBOR plus 1.0%.
-The term loan credit facility matures upon the earlier of four days following the pricing of this offering and the date on which cash proceeds from this offering are received.
+Pursuant to the terms of the term loan, we have agreed to use a portion of the net proceeds from this offering to pay the outstanding principal of, and accrued and unpaid interest on, the term loan as well as pay the reasonable transaction costs incurred by us and the Lenders in establishing the full credit facility.
+The material terms of the term loan are: (1) total borrowing capacity of up to \$ million, of which \$ million has been drawn under the facility as of the date of this prospectus; and (2) interest accrues at a daily rate equal to 2.5% plus the greater of the prime interest rate, the federal funds rate plus 0.5% or LIBOR plus 1.0%.
+The term loan credit facility matures upon the closing of this offering.

-Upon payment in full of the term loan portion of the credit facility and consummation of this offering, the revolving loan portion of the credit facility will become available to us for a period of four years, and we may make draws under the revolver from time-to-time for the first three years of the loan to make or purchase additional investments or for general working capital purposes until the maturity date of the revolving loan portion of the credit facility.
-The maturity date of the revolving loan portion of the credit facility will be the earliest to occur of (a) four years from the date of the closing of this offering subject to extension as mutually agreed by us and the Lender, (b) the termination of the credit facility in accordance with its terms or (c) any other date mutually agreed to by us and the Lender.
+Upon payment in full of the term loan portion of the credit facility and consummation of this offering, the revolving loan portion of the credit facility will remain available to us for a period of three years, and we may make draws under the revolver from time-to-time during the first two years of the loan to make or purchase additional investments or for general working capital purposes until the maturity date of the revolving loan portion of the credit facility.
+The maturity date of the revolving loan portion of the credit facility will be the earliest to occur of (a) three years from the date of the closing of this offering subject to extension as mutually agreed by us and the Lenders, (b) the termination of the credit facility in accordance with its terms or (c) any other date mutually agreed to by us and the Lenders.
 The material terms of the revolving loan portion of the credit facility are as follows:

-- total borrowing capacity of up to \$100.0 million, subject to availability under borrowing base, which permits us to borrow up to specified percentages of the value of our portfolio company investments subject to certain eligibility criteria, valuation methodologies and concentration limits, which percentages vary depending on the type of security we hold and whether the security is quoted; - an interest rate equal to, at our election, LIBOR plus 3.5% per annum or a fluctuating daily rate equal to 2.75% per annum plus the greater of the prime rate, the federal funds rate plus 0.5% or LIBOR plus 1.0%; and - customary financial covenants and negative covenants.
+- total borrowing capacity of up to \$ million, subject to the borrowing base concept based on a percentage of the fair market value of each of our portfolio companies; - an interest rate equal to, at our election, LIBOR plus 3.5% per annum or a fluctuating daily rate equal to 2.5% plus the greater of the prime rate, the federal funds rate plus 0.5% or LIBOR plus 1.0%; and - customary financial covenants and negative covenants.